apoikola/connected-city/research-plan/connected-city.md

 **Figure 1:** Suggested models for sustainable use of personal data in research - (middle) database of personal data of many individuals hosted by an organization such as teleoperator, the whole database is accessible only internally by the organization (left) individual has access to her own data via MyData API  and she can consent and direct it to external data user such as Mobility as a Service (MaaS) -provider or donate to research purposes (right) researchers can send analysis code to be run in a safe sandbox where the results are computed with the raw data of multiple individuals but only non-personal aggregated summary data is sent out for the researcher.

-> **Paper 1: Privacy and reproducibility in urban studies** *Survey on contemporary urban science literature - What kind of personal data is used and is most useful in the field of urban science and how the privacy issues are taken into account?
-How important the data sharing and reproducibility is seen among the urban studies?
-Is there evidence of benefits of open science in the field?
-What are the major barriers, risks and costs related to open reproducible urban science?*
+> **Paper 1: Digital footprint data and privacy in urban studies** *I examine the state-of-the-practice of collecting 2010's citizen's personal footprint for research purposes.
+What kind of digital footprint data is created in different registries, online services etc. about test subjects (young urban adults living in the Helsinki metropolitan area).
+The focus is in gaining coverage of as many different representative registry data sets as possible and study the potential utility and related barriers and costs of using digital footprint data for  open reproducible urban science.*

 > **Paper 2: Data donation model for personal urban data** *MyData -model for data donations - What motivates people to donate their data to science in different areas such as personal health, personal mobility, personal finances etc?
 How the voluntary based data donations can be used scientifically to obtain valid non-biased conclusions?*